How to fix Outlook Error 500

 Sign out from Everywhere

-Error 2 – We Couldn’t find a mailbox for this account
+Error 2: We Couldn’t Find a Mailbox for this Account

-Let’s go through the steps to address the Outlook Error 500 – ‘Something went wrong.
-We couldn’t find a mailbox for this account.’
+We will review the steps to address Outlook Error 500: Something went wrong.
+We couldn’t find a mailbox for this account.

 We Couldn’t find a mailbox for this account.
 Either they don’t have a mailbox or don’t have a license assigned.
 To fix it, contact your Email Admins and ask them to assign a valid license to your account using M365 Admin Portal per instructions.